-Anyone who pays a $5 membership fee, a $150 meter deposit and receives electrical service from MJM Electric is a member of the cooperative.
-Each member owns a little piece of the utility.
-Since MJM is a non-profit company, members don’t make money off its services but do have a say in how the cooperative operates.
+Anyone who pays a $5 membership fee, pays a meter deposit and receives electrical service from MJM Electric is a member of the cooperative.
+Each member owns a little piece of the cooperative.
+Since MJM is a not-for-profit company, members don’t make money off its services but do have a say in how the cooperative operates.

 All members are invited to attend the cooperative’s annual meeting.
 The state of the cooperative will be discussed at this meeting, and members can directly affect the operation of the cooperative by voting for directors on a one-member-one-vote basis.